Signature Programmes from PE department

 Catholic High School Primary Music

-Over the course of 6 years, students will be exposed to different instruments and musical cultures.
+Over the course of 6 years, pupils will be exposed to different instruments and musical cultures.
 They will also be given opportunities to perform and showcase their musical talents through physical and virtual platforms.

 Ethnic Percussion Programme

-Through preparation for the assembly performance, students learn the importance of perseverance and practice.
+Through preparation for the assembly performance, students pupils learn the importance of perseverance and practice.
 They gain a sense of accomplishment and pride through the hard work they put in in making the performance possible.

 Busking@CHS is held on a termly basis.
-It provides students of different musical ability the opportunity to perform during recess.
+It provides pupils of different musical ability the opportunity to perform during recess.
 Through Busking@CHS, student performers gain performing experience and build confidence in performing in front of a crowd.